SD7803/Brain-Tumor-Detection-and-Segmentation-using-Machine-Learning/README.md

 ## 3. Methodology

 ### 3.1 Data loading & preprocessing
-A custom `BraTS2020Loader` class reads the 5 NIfTI volumes per patient, extracts one axial slice (`slice_idx = 77`), clips intensities to the 1st–99th percentile to suppress outlier voxels, normalizes to `[0,1]`, and resizes to 128×128.
+A custom `BraTS2020Loader` class reads the 5 NIfTI volumes per patient, extracts one axial slice (`slice_idx = 77`) Clips intensities to the 1st–99th percentile to suppress outlier voxels, normalizes to `[0,1]`, and resizes to 128×128.
 Of 369 patient folders, **368 loaded successfully** (1 failed/skipped).
 The loader also supports multi-slice sampling (`slice_range=(55,100)`, step 5) for richer training data, though the single-slice mode was used for the models trained here.

 ### 3.2 Exploratory Data Analysis
 Multi-modal visualization (FLAIR / T1 / T1ce / T2 / segmentation side-by-side) for sample tumor patients, class distribution, and tumor-area distribution were plotted.
 Key finding: the dataset is **imbalanced at the slice level** — **327 tumor slices (88.9%) vs. 41 healthy slices (11.1%)** — because slice 77 sits near the typical tumor peak for BraTS volumes, so most patients show a tumor at that exact slice.